Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

 Flowers that can be dried using this method are, roses, tulips, anemones, zinnia, allium, etc.

-In this method, a molecular sieve is used to dry the flowers.
-Molecular sieves are crystalline materials of metallic aluminium silicates that contain tiny pores and these pores help with absorption of gases and liquids.
+Molecular sieves are crystalline materials of metallic aluminium silicates that contain tiny pores and these pores help with the absorption of gases and liquids.

 - The water molecules in the flowers are absorbed by the pores in the molecular sieve.